 - the Sustainability Project Laboratory

-- the webpages for themes in the Sustainability & Climate Action Plan (see individual themes under the "Hub Themes" tab above)
+- the webpages for themes in the Sustainability and Climate Action Plan (see individual themes under the "Hub Themes" tab above)

 - the Hub Coordinators and the Office of Sustainability staff

 The Sustainable Infrastructure Hub will focus on the sustainability themes of buildings, energy, water and waste and the Sustainability Project Laboratory.
-Example initiatives are the Eco-Challenge program, LEED Lab courses, Recycle Mania or GameDay Recycling Challenge, residence hall energy and water challenges, reuse and repair fairs, ENERGY STAR Building Treasure Hunts, or any other types of energy efficiency, smart growth, building improvement, water savings, waste reduction, or renewable energy projects.
+Example initiatives are the Eco-Challenge program, LEED Lab courses, Race to Zero Waste or GameDay Recycling Challenge, residence hall energy and water challenges, reuse and repair fairs, ENERGY STAR Building Treasure Hunts, or any other types of energy efficiency, smart growth, building improvement, water savings, waste reduction, or renewable energy projects.

 The Sustainable Living Hub will focus on the sustainability themes of food, transportation, grounds and student life and the Farm to OHIO Working Group.
 Example initiatives are edible gardens, the OHIO Student Farm, Culinary Services sustainability programs, Bobcat Pass and other alternative transportation programs, food composting systems, the Ohio Ecohouse, student sustainability organizations, or any other projects relating to local foods, active transportation, organic landscaping or sustainable student experiences.